 Warren is a member of the American Bar Association (Section of Litigation Committee on Professional Responsibility), the Federal Bar Association (Director, 1996-2003 and General Counsel, 1998-1999), the Association of Professional Responsibility Lawyers, the American Board of Trial Advocates and the Illinois Trial Lawyers Association (Board of Managers, 1990-1992).
 He is also a Past Chair of the Conference on Professionalism.

-Among his numerous professional distinctions, Warren has been named an Illinois Super Lawyer (2005-2014) and was included on "The Top 100" list for 2011.
+Among his numerous professional distinctions, Warren has been named an Illinois Super Lawyer (2003-2016), and was included on "The Top 100" list for 2011.
 He has received the Distinguished Service to Law and Society Award of the Fellows of the Illinois Bar Foundation, the Illinois Judges Association Founders Award, the ISBA Presidential Award of Distinction, the ISBA Governors Award, and the John Marshall Law School Distinguished Alumni Award.
-Warren has also been named a Fellow of the American Bar Foundation, listed in Best Lawyers in America, and has been recognized since 2004 by the Leading Lawyers Network as a top Illinois lawyer in the areas commercial litigation, legal fee disputes and professional malpractice defense.
+Warren has also been named a Fellow of the American Bar Foundation, listed in The Best Lawyers in America since 2006, and has been recognized since 2003 by the Leading Lawyers Network as a top Illinois lawyer in the areas commercial litigation, legal fee disputes and professional malpractice defense.
 Warren has the highest possible peer rating from Martindale-Hubbell (AV Preeminent) for ability and ethical standards.

 In December 1999, Warren was among the inaugural class of 12 Laureates of the Academy of Illinois Lawyers presented to the Illinois Supreme Court.
 The Academy bylaws note that laureates "personify the greatness of the legal profession and help establish and maintain its highest principles through a pervasive record of service to the law, the profession and the public."